-- Anti-Fraud & Corruption Policy, - Whistleblowing Policy, - Declaration of Interests, Gifts & Hospitality Policy (for Officers) - Regulation of Investigatory Powers Act (RIPA) & Investigatory Powers Act (IPA) Policy
+- Anti-Fraud & Corruption Policy, - Whistleblowing Policy, - Declaration of Interests, Gifts & Hospitality Policy (for Officers) - Regulation of Investigatory Powers Act (RIPA) & Investigatory Powers Act (IPA) Policy has taken place to ensure they are updated in line with best practice and legislation.

-Some minor changes have been made to the Council's Anti-Fraud & Corruption Policy including updating manager guidance to clarify arrangements for contacting the Police and the Insurance Team where a theft or burglary has occurred.
-Appendix C of the policy 'Anti-Money Laundering Requirements' has also been updated with additional possible indicators of money laundering to look out for and an updated link to relevant legislation.
+Some changes have been made to the Council's Anti-Fraud & Corruption Policy including adding links to 'Other Relevant Legislation' and adding guidance on examining identity documents.
+Appendix C of the policy 'Anti-Money Laundering Requirements' has been updated with a statement that the Council will cooperate fully with law enforcement authorities, regulatory bodies, and other relevant agencies in combating money laundering and terrorist financing.